ferreiratiago/es8/generators.md

 g.next() // { value: undefined, done: true }
 ```

-When performing the iteration by hand, using `next`, we get our returned value as the `value` of our iterator object.

-However, when returning our `done` flag is set to true.
+When performing the iteration by hand, using `next`, we get our returned value (i.e. `done`) as the last value of our iterator object and our `done` flag as true.

 On the side, when using a defined data consumer such as `for-of` or `destructuring`, the returned value is ignored.